beyonddiana/scenegate-viewer/README.md

 To download the current version, visit [Downloads](https://bitbucket.org/imadevelopmentteam/scenegate-viewer/downloads/).

-To report an issue, see [Issues](https://bitbucket.org/imadevelopmentteam/scenegate-viewer/wiki/Home).
+To report an issue, visit [Issues](https://bitbucket.org/imadevelopmentteam/scenegate-viewer/wiki/Home).

-For information on how to use and contribute to the project, see [Wiki](https://bitbucket.org/imadevelopmentteam/scenegate-viewer/wiki/Home).
+For information on how to use and contribute to the project, visit [Wiki](https://bitbucket.org/imadevelopmentteam/scenegate-viewer/wiki/Home).

 Third Party License compliance information is available at